distance-m31/diabab/README.md

 # Current limitations

-- The UI is not yet suitable for small displays.
 - The data display history scrolling has not been implemented yet.
-- There is a minor bug in the history date display.
 - The initialization of the table structure of the database currenly requires one to run <code>npx prisma migrate deploy</code> from within the server container, the automation of this step is pending.